techqueria/website/content/english/support-us/speak.md

   {{< fields/location >}}
   {{< fields/slack_member >}}
   {{< fields/latinx_in_tech help="We prioritize speakers who identify as Latinx in Tech." >}}
-  {{< fields/message title="Can you elaborate on any past speaking experience that you may have?" help="We welcome speakers with all levels of experience!
+  {{< fields/message label="Can you elaborate on any past speaking experience that you may have?" help="We welcome speakers with all levels of experience!
 It is not a requirement to be an experienced speaker for our events.
 Ultimately, we are just looking for passionate people willing to speak in front of large audiences." name="past_speaking_experience" >}}
   {{< fields/referral >}}
-  {{< fields/submit >}}
+  {{< fields/submit label="Submit info" >}}
 </form>